Tag: books

 Despite my many criticisms (some which I didn’t even bother getting into here), I didn’t hate the movie.
 There were many moments I enjoyed and that even made me laugh.
 My favorite probably being when Poppy impulsively buys a ridiculously heavy wooden sculpture at an artisan craft fair, which she and Alex (mostly Alex) then have to lug throughout the Canadian wilderness.
 I also thought the performances were good overall, and that Emily Bader and Tom Blyth were well cast as Poppy and Alex.

-I did try to divorce the movie from the book and see it as its own piece of art.
+I did try to divorce the movie from the book and assess it as its own piece of art.
 Even so, I think the movie was middling at best.
 It lacked the emotional depth and potent chemistry I want from a good romance.
 It also had a few too many cheap, cliched jokes that I’ve seen in countless other romcoms.
 I just don’t find a grown man running naked around the woods all that funny.

-Overall rating: 3 out of 5.
+Overall rating: 3 out of 5

 • The Rate of Exchange